 18. The Daily Ration .

-Normal Park brunch HQ with patio seating, creative breakfast plates, and coffee that keeps the neighborhood loyal.
-Weekend waits are part of the ritual.
+Normal Park brunch spot with patio seating, creative breakfast plates, and coffee that keeps the neighborhood coming back.
+Weekend waits run long, worth knowing before you go.

 19. (be) Caffeinated — Highland Park .

-Dual drive-thru location on East 3rd for fast lattes heading downtown or toward the ridge.
-Same local brand playbook as Kent and Red Bank.
+Dual drive thru location on East 3rd for fast lattes heading downtown or toward the ridge.
+Same local brand playbook as the Kent and Red Bank locations.

 20. (be) Caffeinated — Red Bank .